-It is our conviction that analysing sustainability information leads to better informed investment decisions.
+It is our conviction that analying sustainability information leads to better informed investment decisions.
 Whereas sustainability integration has been applied to equity investments for years, in fixed income it has only recently gained broader interest.
-At Robeco, we have six ways in which we can improve the sustainability of credit portfolios.
+At Robeco, we currently have six ways in which we can improve the sustainability of credit portfolios.
+But we are also looking ahead and, together with RobecoSAM, we are in the process of developing a framework to measure the contribution of companies to achieving the Sustainable Development Goals, a set of sustainability goals released by the United Nations in 2015 as a successor to the Millennium Development Goals.
+This framework will be a further step in the ongoing process of integrating sustainability into Robeco’s credit solutions.

 The fundamental analysis of companies in which we invest is the foundation of our approach to credit investing.
 The credit analyst performs an in-depth assessment of a company’s business position, strategy, corporate structure and financial position, and consistently complements this with an assessment of how the company handles environmental, social and corporate governance (ESG) matters.